 Instead, you can live in the present moment, resting in awareness and allowing thoughts and emotions to glide by like clouds in the sky.
 This takes dedicated practice, but once you have successfully let go of a difficult emotion instead of clutching it to your chest, you start to feel the immense freedom and power that lies in meditation.
-You can learn to meditate in this simple and free 10-step video series, Dare to Meditate.

 As the saying goes, faith can move mountains.
 Although I fully believe that Mary appeared to the children of Fatima, I'm a Buddhist now.
 It might surprise you to know that prayer is big in Buddhism since it's a non-theistic spiritual path.